ministryofjustice/hmpps-kotlin-lib/SubjectAccessRequestEndpoint.md

 If the subject access request endpoint is called with a case reference number then your service will be called.
 1. For applications that store prisoner and also probation information then implement `HmppsPrisonProbationSubjectAccessRequestService`.
 If either a prison number or case reference number is supplied to the endpoint then your service will be called.

+The default controller endpoint will be protected by `SAR_DATA_ACCESS`.
+Specifying a `hmpps.sar.additionalAccessRole` property in `application.yml` will then add in the additional access role as well.

 ## How do I opt out?